 Photographs and video material may be made available for the judges to view, either upload these through the online entry form at time of submission or upload them to YouTube or Vimeo.
 You will need to include in your submission a link to YouTube or Vimeo, where the judges can look at any additional visual material.
 Do not upload a photo file larger than 5MB with your entry form as it will be rejected.
 Thumbnail images of illustrative material can be embedded in your written submission, if they help the judges understand your entry, but the judges will want to see larger reference images – one of which must be uploaded with your entry form.

-The next closing date for entries is April 29 and you will need to pay the entry fee before your entry will be processed for judging.
-If you are planning to make multiple entries, please let us know in advance and we will arrange to bill you for all your entries on one invoice, to save you paying each time you upload an entry.
+The closing date for entries is February 29 2024 and you will need to pay the relevant fee before your entry will be processed for judging.

 Within your submission it is preferred if you use the following as sub-headings under which you clearly provide your explanation for the judges.
 We have indicated the points that can be awarded to give you an idea as to the weight of importance the judges ascribe to each caption.

-Entries for the Learning Excellence Awards can only be submitted online.
-If you are entering on behalf of a customer, please make sure the customer is aware and approves of your entry.
+- Entries for the OT Excellence Awards can only be submitted online.
+If you are an agency entering on behalf of a client, please make sure they are aware of your plans and approve of your entry.

 If you wish to provide additional support material (for instance if there has been marketing collateral or video work associated with your campaign) please provide a link to YouTube or Vimeo, where the judges can view your material.